LizGoro90/db-tour/queries/04/README.md

 sess.SetLogging(true)
 ```

-When logging is enabled, upper-db will print queries to stdout.
-Please keep in
+When logging is enabled, upper-db will print queries to `stdout`.
+Please keep
-mind that logging is slow and verbose, make sure to disable it on production:
+in mind that logging is slow and verbose, make sure to disable it on
+production:

 ```go
 sess.SetLogging(false)
 ```

-## The db.ErrNoMoreRows error
+## Error handling

 The `db.ErrNoMoreRows` error is returned by `One` or `All` when the result-set
-has no items.
+has zero items.

 ```go
 // If this table has an integer primary key you can pass an int to Find and